India's lone male tenor aims to sing opera in local key

 Mukerjee wants to change that.
 As India's only male tenor performing on the global stage, the 30-something singer has made it his mission to demystify the art form through live shows, social media and by adapting opera to an Indian context.

-"The youth, they don't have an interest, not because of any fault of their own," he told Reuters in an interview in New Delhi, the capital.
+"The youth, they don't have an interest, not because of any fault of their own," he told Reuters in an interview in New Delhi.
 "But because they haven't been exposed to it."

 Mukerjee, who calls himself the face of opera in India, hopes to collaborate with music societies in the country.
 Plans include bringing noted European operatic works to India, with an Indian cast and setting that local audiences would relate to.